 Do Ovulation Prediction Kits or Temperature Charts Help?

+Ovulation prediction kits work by testing the urine for hormones.
+But by the time that your predictor kit senses the surge, your window of opportunity may have passed.
 Temperature charts have the same flaw.
-Your body temperature increases by a very small amount after ovulation is complete.
-So, by the time that you notice the temperature change, you've already missed your fertility window.
+Your body temperature increases by a very small amount after ovulation is complete, so by the time that you notice the temperature change you may have missed your fertility window.

 What Causes Ovulation?